cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Prepare a signing client

-If you go through [`StargateClient`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/stargateclient.ts#L139)'s methods, you see that it has only query-type methods.
-None about sending transactions.
+If you go through the methods inside [`StargateClient`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/stargateclient.ts#L139), you see that it only contains query-type methods and none for sending transactions.

 Now, for Alice to send transactions, she needs to be able to sign them.
-And to be able to sign transactions, she needs access to _keys_ or _mnemonics_.
+And to be able to sign transactions, she needs access to her _private keys_ or _mnemonics_.
 Or rather she needs a client that has access to those.
 That is where [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L147) comes in.
 Conveniently, `SigningStargateClient` inherits from `StargateClient`.

 Update your import line: